solyarisoftware/PERE/README.md

 PERE
 ====

-PUSH EVENTS with RETURN-RECEIPT Engine: a Ruby-Sinatra SSE Pub/Sub demo framework.
+Push Events with Return-receipt Engine: a Ruby-Sinatra SSE Pub/Sub demo framework

 <img src="https://github.com/solyaris/PERE/blob/master/public/pere-logo.png" alt="PERE logo">

-Here a simple *proof of concept*/demo code, to show how to push events using flat HTTP SSE (down-stream) to clients devices with *delivery receipts* (up-stream feedbacks).
+Just a simple *proof of concept*/demo code, to show how to push events using flat HTTP SSE (down-stream) to clients devices with *delivery receipts* (up-stream feedbacks).

-BTW, "PERE" is an acronym for "Push Events Receipt Engine" and my mother tongue language (Italian), "pere" means "pears" (the fruit) :-)
+BTW, *PERE* is an acronym for *Push Events Receipt Engine* and my mother tongue language (Italian), *pere* means *pears* (the fruit!) :-)

 ## Push notifications with return-receipt (the problem)

-For some business application purposes, I need to delivery events (= messages) server-side published, to a multitude of devices, with a **garantee delivery receipt (= return-receipt)** of each message sent.
+For some business application purposes (my startup projects), I need to delivery events (= messages) server-side published, to a multitude of devices, with a **garantee delivery receipt (= return-receipt)** of each message sent.

 - Devices: are possibly "anything":
-  - hosts clients
+  - hosts clients (running on PCs, microcontrollers, let say any IOT/M2M client "terminals")
   - web browsers on PCs
   - mobile handset (via website or native app)